fredpalmer/dimwit/README.md

 Security
 =======
-Support whitelist domain in securytt security.conf.
+Support domain whitelist in security.conf.
 By default disabled.